lynnlangit/learning-quantum/1_concepts/README.md

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/1_concepts/images/bloch.png" width=200 align=right>

-- QPUs (qubits) are the units of computation for quantum programs.
+QPUs or quantum processor units which act on qubits are the units of computation for quantum programs.
+There are a number of core concepts associated with QPUs and qubits.
 - A [Bloch sphere](https://en.wikipedia.org/wiki/Bloch_sphere), shown to the right is usually used to visualize the state(s) of the associated qubits when running a quantum program.
+  - Video - "How do you make a Quantum Bit[quibit]?" by Veritasium - [link](https://www.youtube.com/watch?v=zNzzGgr2mhk)
+  - Animated video on quantum superposition and decoherence - [link](https://www.youtube.com/watch?v=7B1llCxVdkE)
 - The north and south poles of the Bloch sphere are typically chosen to correspond to the standard basis vectors |0>  and |1> (on the Z-axis).
-- Video - "How do you make a Quantum Bit[quibit]?" by Veritasium - [link](https://www.youtube.com/watch?v=zNzzGgr2mhk)
-- Great animated video on quantum superposition and decoherence - [link](https://www.youtube.com/watch?v=7B1llCxVdkE)
-- Post on 'Qubit Basis States' (Z-basis and more) - [link](https://www.quantum-inspire.com/kbase/qubit-basis-states/)
+  - Post explaining 'Qubit Basis States' (Z-basis and more) - [link](https://www.quantum-inspire.com/kbase/qubit-basis-states/)
--

 ## Quantum Computing Languages and Libraries

 - There are a growing nubmer of quantum computing languages and libraries.
 - Many of these languages are designed to run on a particular vendor's environment.
-- This includes cloud vendors - see this [link](https://github.com/lynnlangit/learning-quantum/blob/main/CLOUD-VENDORS.md)
+- This includes offerings from public cloud vendors - see this [link](https://github.com/lynnlangit/learning-quantum/blob/main/CLOUD-VENDORS.md)

 ### Summary Table